Contrast-Security-OSS/join-the-team/challenges.md

-# Site Reliability Engineering: The Cloud Operations...Performance and Reliability
+# Cloud Engineering Project:

 At Contrast we like to play hard, work hard, and automate our Saas environment end to end.
 We made this project so you can showcase your skills and give us a better idea of your individual talents.

-Take a look at this [project here](https://github.com/Contrast-Security-OSS/ops-hire-project).
+Take a look at this [project here](https://github.com/Contrast-Security-OSS/infrastructure-hire-project).
 You will need to clone the repo and send it our way when you are finished.

 # Integrations Developer